 Small businesses struggle with SEO because it’s not a “set it and forget it” tactic.
 It requires strategy, setup, ongoing maintenance, research, writing, technical fixes, and constant improvements.

-You can do it yourself, but if you do, expect hundreds of hours on top of your day job.
+You can do it yourself, but if you do, expect tons of hours on top of your day job.

 Alternatively, you can hire staff, including an SEO strategist and a copywriter.
 A solid team is worth it, but you’re looking at $100,000+ annually.